mxs9959/essays/othello_project/passage.md

 &emsp; That the ==probation=={description="proof"} bear no hinge nor loop</br>
 &emsp; To hang a doubt on, or woe 😫 upon thy life!</br>
 </span>
 <p class="comment"><i>Shakespeare foreshadows Iago's execution by mentioning "hinge," "loop," and "hanging," which are the essential parts of the gallows.
-See the hinge and loop in the below image.
+See the hinge and loop in the image to the right.
 The fact that Othello references a hanging suggests that he and Iago are at war, and neither will come out alive.
-In fact, as Jordan suggests in his essay, Othello's adherence to his values compel him to suicide due to his wrongful murder of his wife.<sup>1</sup></i></p>
+In fact, as Jordan suggests in his essay, Othello commits suicide out of adherence to his values because he needed to punish himself for wrongfully murdering his wife.<sup>1</sup></i></p>
 <span class="main"><sup>1</sup>View Hoover H. Jordan's essay on <a href="https://www.jstor.org/stable/2866422">JStor</a></span>